stanley-gu/qual/proposal.md

 ## Specific Aim 1: **Develop *In Vitro* Platform for Exploring ACDC Pathway.**

-An *in vitro* model of the underlying .
-Through review of the current literature, several components

-* Culture Vascular Smooth Muscle Cells (VSMCs).
-* Develop assay to check for expression levels of CD73, ENPP1, TNAP, ANKH, and PIT1/2.
-* Develop antibodies for blocking each enzyme, and characterize kinetic parameters
+An *in vitro* model consisting of vascular smooth muscle cells, will serve as a platform for running molecular biology experiments for mechanistic exploration and model building.
+Through review of the current literature, several surface bound enzymes, primarily ENPP1 and TNAP, were identified as major components contributing to pyrophosphate depletion, leading to mineralization of the arterial wall, and will also be incorporated in the initial mechanistic hypothesis.
+Antibodies will be developed to specifically to bind to each of the surface proteins of interest, allowing for labeling and quantification of the enzymes, in addition to serving as a method for inhibiting specific reactions.
+This aim will achieve quantification and control over the system that will be modeled.

 ## Specific Aim 2:  **Build Quantitative Systems Model of Medial Arterial
 Calcification.**

 * Fit to ODE model
 * Quantify enzymes levels
 * Determine enzyme kinetics: Initial rate reaction assay by blocking enzyme activity with antibodies
 * Uncertainty Analysis
-* Sensitivity Analysis
-* Flux Balance Analysis

-Alternatives:

-* Use NMR
-* Try reversible hill equation instead of Michaelis-Menten

 ## Specific Aim 3: **Investigate Potential Therapeutic Interventions for
 Treating NT5E *In Vitro* and *In Silico* Along with Extrapolating the Results